massiveinteractive/CocoaPodsSupport/README.md

 * [CocoaPods](https://cocoapods.org/)
   * `sudo gem install cocoapods`

-In order to add "YourCocoaPodsLibrary" you need to specify it in the `Podfile` of the project:
+In order to add `YourCocoaPodsLibrary` you need to specify it in the `Podfile` of the project:

 ```ruby
 target 'CocoaPodsSupport' do